raganwald/braythwayt.com/_posts/2016-02-03-architectures-arent-frameworks.md

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)

-[^folder]: For example, in [Rails][Ruby on Rails], controller class files go in the "controllers" folder, which is inside the "app" folder by default.
+[^folder]: In [Rails][Ruby on Rails], controller class files go in the "controllers" folder, which is inside the "app" folder by default.
 Since almost all Rails apps are organized this way, when a Rails programmer starts work on a new app, they know exactly where to find controller files.

-So to summarize, the important things about a framework are that it is:
+To summarize, the important things about a framework are that it is:

 - A collection of libraries;
 - That interoperate well;
-- And an architecture for organizing code
+- And an architecture for organizing code.

 [![Porco Rosso](/assets/images/porco-rosso-7.jpg)](https://www.flickr.com/photos/zmz125000/22473736582)